 Custodial credit risk is the risk that, in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At year end, the School District had bank deposits totaling \$5,160,029 (checking and savings accounts) that were uninsured and uncollateralized.
+At year end, the School District had bank deposits totaling \$3,055,427 (checking and savings accounts) that were uninsured and uncollateralized.
 The School District believes that, due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
-As a result, the School District evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.